 Male cats are better castrated nearer to six months old, as if they are castrated after puberty they (and their urine) may already be smelling quite strongly!

 Six month dental check reminders are sent for pets, who received dental treatment 6 months previously.
 This consultation gives us an opportunity to assess the pets' current oral health, checking for signs of gum disease, dental problems and other oral conditions.

 Pre operative blood samples: Owners of pets undergoing sugery (especially older pets), are given the option of their pet having a pre-op blood sample analysed in our haematology/biochemistry analyser, for signs of disorders such as anaemia, high white cell count indicating infection, diabetes, liver or renal disease - some conditions may complicate anaesthesia and necessitate postponement of the operation, or for example additional intravenous fluids may be needed during the surgery.

 Euthanasia: We fully understand that losing a pet is like losing a member of the family.
-We will do our utmost to make the euthanasia consultation as stress free as possible.
-Our receptionists will book you a longer appointment at a quieter time so you shouldn't have to spend too much time in the waiting room.
-Of course if you prefer, we can carry out a home visit, to euthanase your pet in familiar surroundings at home.
+We will always do our utmost to make the euthanasia consultation as stress free as possible.

 Cremation: Afterwards you can bury your pet at home or we can arrange either a routine or individual cremation at the excellent local Penwith Pet Crematorium.